jmcantrell/arch-bootstrap/README.md

 1. Connect to the internet
 1. Copy this repository to the live environment
 1. Change the directory to this repository
-1. Customize the files in `./config/`
 1. Prepare the environment: `. ./scripts/prepare [/path/to/config/dir]`
-1. Optionally, add a package cache: `export INSTALL_PACMAN_CACHE=/path/to/pacman/pkg`
 1. Run the installation script: `./scripts/install`

-After installation, the system is left mounted.
+After installation, the system is left mounted for inspection.

 If all is well, `poweroff`.